-Paula Kaufman has joined the Center as its Interim Director.
+Paula Kaufman joined the Center as its Interim Director in September 2014.
 She was appointed University Librarian in 1999.
 In 2008 she was invested as the Juanita J. and Robert E. Simpson Dean of Libraries and University Librarian and served in that position until August 2013.
 During the 2005-2006 academic year, she was Acting Chief Information Officer.
 Prior to joining Illinois, Kaufman served as dean of libraries at the University of Tennessee, Knoxville (1988-99) and in a variety of positions at Columbia University including Acting Vice President for Information Services and University Librarian, from 1979 to 1988.
 She also worked as a librarian at Yale University and McKinsey and Company, and was a co-founder and partner in Information for Business, New York City.

 Kaufman received her A.B. in Economics from Smith College, her M.S. in Library Science from Columbia University, and an M.B.A. in management from the University of New Haven.